I love sharing tips and tricks for various elements of home maintenance.

-You can get so caught up with other home improvements demanding your attention that you neglect your loyal, always there when you need it deck.
+You can get so caught up with other home improvements demanding your attention that you neglect your loyal, "always there when you need it" deck.
 That is, until one day you realize company is coming for a cook-out or to see the new fire pit and your deck looks like something you should have thrown on the fire pit and burned.
 That's when you pay attention to your sad and lonely deck.

-Perhaps you are a new homeowner and really don't know how to care for your deck.
-Decks need maintenance.
+Perhaps you are a new homeowner and really don't know how to care for your deck though.
+Firstly, decks need maintenance.
 They don't ask for a lot from you, but at least a seasonal washing is a start.
 Then every three years or so, a cleaning, restaining, and a sealing.
 That's not so hard, is it, considering how much service your deck gives you?

 New Deck or Old Deck

 Of course, the ideal solution would be to build a new deck if your deck is old and worn-out looking, but most people don't have that kind of money.
 Decks aren't cheap.